The D-topology for diffeological spaces: The -topology

 Let $X$ be a diffeological space, and let $Y$ be a quotient set of $X$.
 Then we can give $Y$ two topologies: \begin{enumerate} \item the $D$-topology of the quotient diffeology on $Y$; \item the quotient topology of the $D$-topology on $X$. \end{enumerate} Since $D:\Diff \ra \Top$ is a left adjoint, these two topologies are the same.

 Similarly, let $X$ be a diffeological space, and let $A$ be a subset of $X$.
-Then we can give $A$ two topologies: \begin{enumerate} \item $\tau_1(A):$ the $D$-topology of the sub-diffeology on $A$; \item $\tau_2(A):$ the sub-topology of the $D$-topology on $X$. \end{enumerate} However, these two topologies are not always the same.
+Then we can give $A$ two topologies: \begin{enumerate} \item $\tau_1(A):$ the $D$-topology of the subset diffeology on $A$; \item $\tau_2(A):$ the sub-topology of the $D$-topology on $X$. \end{enumerate} However, these two topologies are not always the same.
 In general, we can only conclude that $\tau_2(A) \subseteq \tau_1(A)$.

 \begin{example} (1) Let $A$ be a subset of $\R$.
 Then $\tau_1(A)$ is discrete if and only if $A$ is totally disconnected under the sub-topology of $\R$.
 In particular, if $A=\Q$, then $\tau_1(\Q)$ is the discrete topology, which is strictly finer than the sub-topology $\tau_2(\Q)$.